maciejskorski/distorted_clustering/README.md

 Thus project discuss how to cluster under huber-like metrics, which distorts the euclidean distance.

-A working implementation in Tensorflow is provided, as well as examples.
+A working implementation in Tensorflow is provided, as well as examples on real-world datasets.